github/government.github.com/_posts/2013-12-10-xas-software.md

 layout: story
 author: Bruce Ravel, National institute of Standards and Technology
 title: NIST opens up atoms with open source
-description: Scientists from the Synchrotron Methods Group at the National Institute of Standards and Technology develop state of-the-art synchrotron X-ray measurement technology, including instrumentation, methods, and analytical tools, for X-ray measurement facilities at The National Synchrotron Light Source.
+description: Scientists from the Synchrotron Methods Group at the National Institute of Standards and Technology develop state-of-the-art synchrotron X-ray measurement technology, including instrumentation, methods, and analytical tools, for X-ray measurement facilities at The National Synchrotron Light Source.
 image: /images/xas.png
 category: open source
 ---